NLnetLabs/ploutos/docs/README.md

 - [ ] 14.
 Verify that the `Packaging` action in the TEST repo against the `main` branch passes and works as desired.
 - [ ] 15. (optional) If the MAJOR version was changed, update affected repositories that use the reusable workflow to use the new MAJOR version, including adjusting to any breaking changes introduced by the MAJOR version change.

-**A quick note on deleting and re-creating tags:**
+**How tu update the vN tag:**

-At the time of writing the GitHub web interface does not offer a way to delete tags, only to delete the extra "release" details which can be associated with a tag.
-To delete a tag one must delete it locally and remotely from the command line like so:
+At the time of writing the GitHub web interface does not offer a way to delete tags or update tags, only to delete the extra "release" details which can be associated with a tag.
+To update a tag one must do it locally and remotely from the command line.

 Assuming that you want to update the v1 tag to point not at the old v1.0.2 tag but at the new v1.0.3 tag, this is one way to do it:
 ```shell